KATARINA JANECKOVA WALSHE

 Based in Corpus Christi, TX & New York, NY

 As a European in America, Janečková Walshe is also fascinated with eccentricities of what she has witnessed from American life in Southern Texas, exploring gym culture, American masculinity, and the Southwestern landscape.
-With the birth of her first child and residing in a new country so different from her origin, Katarina tackles the beautiful and surreal moments of day-to-day life with work on canvas that reflect these new adventures.
+With the birth of her first child and residing in a new country so different from her own, Katarina tackles the beautiful and surreal moments of day-to-day life with work that reflects these new adventures.
 Janečková Walshe has showninternationally in five countries with a large following around Europe and North America.

 Passionate Environmentalist, 2018.
 Oil and acrylic on canvas.
 68 x 60 in.